 The children follow a broad and balanced curriculum in accordance with the National Curriculum.
 As well as adopting Cornerstones as our curriculum, we also supplement this with some discreet curriculum topics in order to ensure breadth, balance and coverage in all year groups.
 Children also study Religious Education in line with the locally agreed syllabus.

-Sex and Relationships Education is covered in the framework of Personal, Social and Health Education (PSHE).
-The school’s Sex and Relationships Education Policy is available on the school website and parents and carers are invited annually to view the materials used in teaching the elements of the programme.
-The PSHE curriculum is covered through coverage of a defined Core Learning Skills Programme as well as additional lessons to cover SRE, Drugs Education, Road and Sun Safety.
-See KS1 and 2 PSHE coverage documents below.
+Relationships & Sex Education (RSE) is covered in the framework of Personal, Social and Health Education (PSHE).
+The school’s RSE Policy is available on the school website and parents and carers are invited annually to view the materials used in teaching the elements of the programme.
+Details about the full PSHE curriculum are available to view by clicking on the link below.

 Parents and carers have the right to withdraw their children from RE and Collective Worship on religious grounds should they wish to do so.
 This can be discussed with the Head Teacher on an individual basis.